zamazan4ik/awesome-pgo/README.md

   - "Support" from Google is at least questionable: no regular releases, compilation [issues](https://github.com/google/autofdo/issues/157)
 * Bolt
   - Huge memory usage during build: [GitHub issue](https://github.com/llvm/llvm-project/issues/61711)
-  - For better results you need hardware/software with [LBR](https://lwn.net/Articles/680985/)/[BRS](https://lwn.net/Articles/877245/) support
+  - For better results, you need hardware/software with [LBR](https://lwn.net/Articles/680985/)/[BRS](https://lwn.net/Articles/877245/) support
   - There are a lot of bugs - be careful
 * Propeller:
   - Too Google-oriented - could be hard to use outside of Google